 Christina Lu '21

 Christina is a sophomore in the College of Arts and Sciences majoring in Government and Economics.
-She joined the Cornell International Affairs Review because she is fascinated by the complex intersection of politics and economics that shapes our world.
+She joined CIAR because she is fascinated by the complex intersection of politics and economics that shapes our world.
 On campus, besides being the VP of Internal Affairs for CIAR, Christina is also a Research Intern for the Government Department, a member of Cornell Minds Matter, and a Fellow of POLIS, Cornell’s only pre-professional fraternity for individuals interested in pursuing careers in government and politics.
 In her free time, you can usually find her reading, drawing, or exploring Ithaca.

 Jack Carlos Mindich '21